Phase-contrast X-ray imaging: Grating-based imaging

-First medical applications like a pre-clinical mammography study, show great potential for the future of this technique.
-Beyond that GBI has applications in a wide field of material science, for instance it could be used to improve security screening.
+The first medical applications, such as a pre-clinical mammography study, show potential for the future of this technique.
+GBI has applications in a wide field of material science, for example improving security screening.

 Edge-illumination

 Edge-illumination (EI) was developed at the Italian synchrotron (Elettra) in the late '90s, as an alternative to ABI.
 It is based on the observation that, by illuminating only the edge of detector pixels, high sensitivity to phase effects is obtained (see figure).

 Drawing of Edge-illumination – sample positions resulting in increased (above) and decreased (below) detected counts are shown.

 Also in this case, the relation between X-ray refraction angle and first derivative of the phase shift caused by the object is exploited: